Saji Koduvath, Advocate, Kottayam.

 Read Blog: Presumptions on Documents and Truth of its Contents

-Opinion Evidence or Certificate is not a Substantive Evidence
+RTI Replies are not a Substantive Evidence

-The usual method to prove documents (both, as to existence and as to truth of contents) is giving oral evidence or furnishing affidavit.
+The usual method to prove documents (both, existence and truth of contents) is giving oral evidence or furnishing affidavit.
 A certificate, in most cases, is an opinion, and prepared on the basis of other documents or evidences.
 In such cases, when it is an assumption or inference, it by itself, is not admissible, as it will only be, at the most, a secondary evidence.
 A Wound Certificate is not a substantive evidence.
 It has to be proved by a competent witness.
 If presumption cannot be invoked under Clause (e) of Sec.
 114 Evidence Act (that judicial and official acts have been regularly performed), especially in the light of ‘best evidence rule’, no certificate or report can be taken as proved unless its contents are proved in a formal manner.
 (This is why Order XXVI rule 10 CPC specifically says – Commission Report shall ‘form part of the record’.)

 Our Apex Court held in Dharmarajan v.
 Valliammal, 2008 (2) SCC 741, that ‘a certificate issued by the Tahsildar cannot be relied on without examining the Tahsildar who issued the same’.
 It is referred to in Pankajakshan Nair v.
 Shylaja, ILR 2017-1 Ker 951.